Air Museum in McMinnville Oregon Features Legendary One-Flight Plane

 • Save

 The military equipment displayed ranges from helicopters to airplanes, including bombers and fighters.
+In the museum, you’ll find aircraft from World War II, the Vietnam War, and the Korean War.
 Some aircraft were used for rescue missions, and some even for training pilots.
-For more information about the specific military aircraft on display, click here.

 The museum also has one of the largest collections of World War II planes in the U.S. Alongside these planes you will find plaques with stories about each as aircraft and the people who piloted them.
 The World War II sections also features uniforms from the time, off road wartime vehicles, and other artifacts that are related to the world-wide battle.